Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

-![A picture of my loop feed](../../assets/images/Radio/Loop-feed.jpg) *A lopo feed I made a while ago, uses a smaller can than intended.
-Only for illustration purposes.*
+![A picture of my loop feed](../../assets/images/Radio/Loop-feed.jpg) *A loop feed I made a while ago, uses a smaller can than intended.
+Only for illustration purposes, it sucked.*

 #### Materials